 It may be the most wonderful time of the year for many, but for others December can be more mentally challenging than holiday cheer-filled.
 If you find yourself struggling with symptoms of anxiety or depression during the holiday season, know that you are not alone.

-We asked Marius Commodore, MD, a psychiatrist and director of mental health at Nurx and Thirty Madison, for his expert insights on how you can protect your mental health right now.
+We asked Marius Commodore, MD, a psychiatrist and advisor on mental health, for his expert insights on how you can protect your mental health right now.

 Why can the holidays be hard on mental health?

 There are a number of different reasons the holidays can be a hard time for people with anxiety or depression, and for others as well.
 This time of year there’s an expectation of big gatherings with family or groups of friends, but what if you don’t have that kind of family or friend group, or are geographically separated from your loved ones?